sunukkim98/ssu-dmlab.github.io/README.md

 ### Publications
 To edit information on publications, see `_data/papers.yml`.
 This data will by rendered by `publications.md`.

+### Photos
+To add photos to the gallery, add the image files to `assets/images/photos`.
+The file format is "YYYY-MM-DD-00.{jpeg,png}".
+The aspect ratio of each image should be a square (1:1).

 ## References
 * https://tianqi.name/jekyll-TeXt-theme/docs/en/quick-start